Gardening Tips

 Does Mulching Protect The Soil?

 A magic word for organic vegetable and herb gardening is mulching.
 I am an enthusiastic supporter of this method, because mulching is an extremely sensible measure to protect the soil.
-It is a pity that this practice is rather rare in European gardens.
+It is a pity that this practice is rather rare in German gardens.
 The model for mulching is nature, where there is usually no bare

 Does Mulching Protect The Soil?
 Read More »